Other parks in Hanwell

 Hanwell Meadows

-Access: Trumpers Way (off Boston Road).
-Alternative access from canal towpath through Hanwell and Fitz Herbert Walk from the Uxbridge Road.
+Entrances on Trumpers Way (off Boston Road). and via the canal towpath through Hanwell and Fitz Herbert Walk from the Uxbridge Road